Skip to Content

 • meet all the assessment requirements of the unit of competency

-• be consistent with the relevant Training and Assessment Strategy.
+• be consistent with the relevant Training and Assessment Strategy (TAS).

-Assessment tools, including purchased assessment resources, must be mapped against the unit requirements and undergo a quality review prior to delivery to ensure all the learning outcomes and requirements of the unit of competency are addressed and that the tools comply with the Principles of Assessment, Rules of Evidence, all requirements of the nationally accredited training product, and other regulatory and licensing requirements (Assessment Validation Policy and Learning Resources and Assessment Development Procedure).
+Assessment tools, including purchased assessment resources, must be mapped against the unit requirements.
+Additionally, a quality review prior to delivery ensures unit of competency learning outcomes and requirements are addressed, and the tools comply with the Principles of Assessment, Rules of Evidence, training package requirements, and related regulatory and licensing requirements (refer: Assessment Validation Policy).

-Assessment tools for the courses in the Training and Education Training Package, specified in the RTO Standards, must be approved prior to implementation, and must not be changed or amended without pre-delivery approval from the Academic Council.
+Assessment tools for courses in the Training and Education Training Package (TAE), specified in the Standards for RTOs (Credential Policy), must be approved by ASQA prior to implementation, and must not be changed or amended without pre-delivery approval from the Academic Council.

 Assessment tasks must: